yassouali/awesome-semi-supervised-learning/README.md

 ## Computer Vision
-Note that for Image and Object segmentation tasks, we also include weakly-supervised learning methods, that uses weak labels (eg, image classes) for object and segmentation.
+Note that for Image and Object segmentation tasks, we also include weakly-supervised learning methods, that uses weak labels (eg, image classes) for detection and segmentation.

 ### Image Classification